 7. Post Menopausal Benefits

-They also experienced a decreased severity of hot flashes, fewer headaches and reduced joint discomfort.
+The women in the above study also experienced a decrease in the severity of hot flashes, fewer headaches, and eased joint discomfort.

 Eating Pumpkin Seeds